BASICODE: BASICODE 2

 The standard solved one of the aforementioned problems, the incompatible data formats.
 However, programs still had to be adapted to each computer's BASIC dialect and hardware capabilities.
 Limiting the programs to only use instructions common across all dialects meant big limitations in terms of functionality, for example completely refraining from using graphics and sound whilst limiting functionality for data input using the keyboard and character output on the screen.
 For these reasons, in 1983 the enhanced standard BASICODE 2 was created.
 Bascoders using this standard did not only contain routines for input and output of data to tape.
 In addition to a set of about 50 BASIC commands, functions and operators that were common across all BASIC dialects, the language standard of BASICODE 2 defined a library of subroutines that emulated the same capabilities across all supported computers.

 To achieve this, all program lines below 1000 were reserved for the Bascoder, and BASICODE programs could only start at line number 1000.
 The subroutines of the Bascoder in the lines below 1000 were called with a GOSUB command.
 Necessary arguments were passed to the Bascoder by using special predefined variables that were reserved for use by the Bascoder.
 The standard contained a number of additional rules that were made necessary by the limitations of some computer models.
-For example, on the ZX-81 a line of code could only contain a single BASIC command, a behaviour that almost no other computer shared.
-On a KC series computer, a line of code could not be longer than 60 characters.
+For example, on a KC series computer, a line of code could not be longer than 60 characters.
 These limitations had to be enforced for all BASICODE programs to guarantee platform independence, because the Bascoder was interpreted by the same computer specific BASIC interpreter as the BASICODE program itself.